 Part of towing responsibly is making sure your trailer lights are working properly.
-Whether you have just installed a new vehicle-to-trailer wiring harness or are trying to locate the cause of an electrical problem, CURT connector testers are great for testing tail lights, turn signals, brake lights, ground connections and other electrical components on your vehicle and trailer.
+Whether you have just installed a new custom wiring harness or are trying to locate the cause of an electrical problem, CURT connector testers are great for testing tail lights, turn signals, brake lights, ground connections and other electrical components on your vehicle.

 All CURT connector testers come with LED lights to be bright and long-lasting.
 Wire testers are available for 4-way flat, 5-way flat, 6-way round and 7-way RV blade connectors.
 This particular electrical tester fits a 7-way RV blade socket and comes with quality plastic construction.